opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

   (title:paris OR decription:paris) AND records_count >= 50 000
   http://public.opendatasoft.com/api/v2/catalog/datasets?q=(title:paris%20OR%20description:paris)%20AND%20records_count%20>=%2050000

-**For the record search APIs**, the list of available fields depend on the schema of the dataset.
+**For the record search APIs**, the list of available fields depends on the schema of the dataset.
 To fetch the list of available fields for a given dataset, you may use the search dataset or lookup dataset APIs.

 For example one can search in the dataset containing the history of the SuperBowl, the ones that happened in a stadium called "Bowl".